 - The crisis had a negative effect on trade.

-- This drug may have the effect of speeding up your heart rate.
+- This medicine may have the effect of increasing your heart rate.

 - Alcohol has a noticeable effect on the body.

-- Her words had a magical effect on us.
+- Her words had a powerful effect on the audience.